marckassay/PowerBolt/README.md

 ### Create

 First step is to scaffold files from a [Plaster](https://github.com/PowerShell/Plaster) template.
 Flow currently has 2 templates available when installed; 'NewModuleProject' and 'NewScript' (for information on templates, visit: [Creating a Plaster Manifest](https://github.com/PowerShell/Plaster/blob/master/docs/en-US/about_Plaster_CreatingAManifest.help.md)).
 Flow's [`Install-Template`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Install-Template.md) command is to be used to install Plaster templates.
 The 'NewModuleProject' template creates a new PowerShell module that includes the *convention* that Flow expects in a module.
 The 'DestinationPath' parameter for this template, doesn't have to be in a PowerShell module path (`$Env:PSModulePath`) for it to be imported.
 Flow will append the PowerShell profile with an `Import-Module` statement.
+You can verify this by executing the alias for `Get-Content` by passing in the automatic PowerShell variable `$PROFILE`; `gc $PROFILE`.

 After that template is installed (scaffold), you probably want to add your first command to the module.
 The 'NewScript' template does this.